 - Convert: Convert the file in the sourceFile byte array using the specified openOptions and conversionSettings.
-The generated PDF or XPS file is returned as a byte array as well. - GetConfiguration: Retrieve information about which converters are supported and the associated file extensions.
-Consider calling this service once to retrieve a list of valid file extensions and check if a file is supported before it is submit to the web service.
+The generated PDF or XPS file is returned as a byte array as well. - ExtractKeyValuePairs: Extract Key-Value Pairs from the PDF document, with or without OCR, including the option to extract certain expected keys (with synonyms). - ExtractText: Extract text from a PDF file - GetConfiguration: Retrieve information about which converters are supported and the associated file extensions.
+Consider calling this service once to retrieve a list of valid file extensions and check if a file is supported before it is submitted to the web service.
 This will prevent a lot of redundant traffic resulting in increased scalability. - GetDiagnostics: Run a diagnostics test that carries out an internal endto-end test for each specified converter type.
 Call this method to check if the service and all prerequisites have been deployed correctly.

 The ApplySecurity, ApplyWatermark and ProcessChanges methods are identical at this moment in time and are provided for convenience only.
-They all take exactly the same parameters as the Convert method, but they can act on PDF files only and basically apply whatever combination of Watermarks, Security Settings and other information is provided.
+They all take the same parameters as the Convert method, but they can act on PDF files only and basically apply whatever combination of Watermarks, Security Settings and other information is provided.
 The WSDL can be found at the following location.
 Change localhost to the actual host name if the MDCS is located on a different machine.